enzodjabali/iOSMB-Client/README.md

 3. **Port**: The port configured in the iOSMB Server (default: 8180)
 4. **SSL**: Enable if you've configured SSL in the server

-## Differences from Electron Version

-This web version has the following differences:

-- No USB tunneling support (direct IP connection only)
-- No desktop notifications (uses browser notifications instead)
-- No system tray integration
-- No auto-launch on startup
-- No window controls (uses browser window)
-- Settings are stored in browser localStorage instead of electron-store

 ## Browser Compatibility

 - Chrome/Edge 90+
 - Firefox 88+
 - Safari 14+
 - Any modern browser with WebSocket and Notification API support

-## Deployment Options

-You can deploy this web app to:

-- GitHub Pages
-- Netlify
-- Vercel
-- Any static hosting service
-- Your own web server (Apache, Nginx, etc.)

-For HTTPS deployment, you'll need to ensure your iOSMB Server also uses SSL, or configure CORS appropriately.

 ## Security Note